 Exercise 3: Cluster the words

-Instruction: Assign the following words to the appropriate categories related to the clock and telling time.
+Instruction: Assign the following words to the appropriate category to better understand how to tell the time and read the clock.

 Ćwiczenie 4: Conversation exercise